dipankar2002/AI-Resume-Analyzer/README.md

 This project is currently maintained as an academic/project repository.

-An explicit open-source license can be added if the project is later released under an open-source license.
+An explicit open-source license can be added if the project is later released under an open-source license..